 In case of a fire, your pet is probably going to be scared.
 This is doubly true if a loud fire alarm is going off.
 Be sure you know where he or she is likely to hide inside the house – for example under a couch or inside a particular closet.

 Unfortunately, if you can’t find them quickly, YOU still need to escape – and fast.
 Get outside and leave the door open for your pets to follow.
 Call for them to help them find their way, and let firefighters know that pets are still inside.

 A fire is a scary situation and pets may run off.
 Another important pet fire safety step is making sure your pets are microchipped before an emergency happens, and that the information on the chip registry is up to date.
 Microchipped pets are much more likely to be returned to their owners.
-A WHISTLE™ tracker can help, too!
-Whistle 3 can locate your pet down the street or miles away.

 If your pet is acting lethargic or having trouble breathing, it could be a sign of smoke inhalation.
 BANFIELD™ Pet Hospital says to let first responders know so they can help – many fire departments now have equipment to help people and pets.
 Plus, see your veterinarian as soon as possible for any needed follow-up care.